westpoint-robotics/usma_embedded_computer/rpi3.md

   - Once you've identified 'x' in /dev/sd**x**, run the following command by replacing 'x'.
   - `sudo ddrescue -D --force ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img /dev/sdx`
   - [Here's](https://asciinema.org/a/34243) the complete recording of the terminal while executing these commands

-- *Option 2*: Using a graphical tool:
-  - `sudo apt-get install gnome-disk-utility`
-  - After installation is complete, open the GUI and follow [these](https://www.youtube.com/watch?v=V_6GNyL6Dac) steps on using the GNOME Disk utility to 'Restore Disk Image'

 #### *To Clone from another SD Card:*
 - *On Ubuntu-* [Steps](http://askubuntu.com/questions/227924/sd-card-cloning-using-the-dd-command) to clone an image already installed on another fully-operational SD Card.
 If you have only a single SD Card reader/slot on your PC, follow [these](http://askubuntu.com/questions/753977/cloning-an-sd-card-to-another-in-ubuntu-using-a-single-sd-card-reader) instructions.